yiisoft/form-model/README.md

 TODO:

-1. Define a model.
+1. Define a model (FormModelInterface, FormModel, Safe)
-2. Fill it with data and validate.
+2. Fill it with data and validate (FormHydrator)
 3. Display it (show both Field and FieldFactory!).
+4. ValidationRulesEnricher

 ## Documentation